montymxb/closure-compiler-bash-wrapper/README.md

 <a href="LICENSE">MIT License</a>

 # Contact
-If you have any issues you can reach me at @montymxb and I"ll be sure to get back to you.<br/><br/>In most cases feel free to hack away at this little script to make it suite your needs!
+If you have any problems open up an issue or reach me at <ben@axolsoft.com>.<br/><br/>In most cases feel free to hack away at this little script to make it suite your needs!